 Perhaps its deeply nostalgic connotations are what has caused the Pencil moustache to fall out of fashion.
 It’s a style that complements anything between white tie attire to an open collar shirt with an optional Ascot tie.
 Although can be been seen on men in beanie hats, it tends to look awkward away from more formal wear.

-Furthermore, the style compulsorily requires a daily personal grooming routine with regular shaving and touching up.
+The style compulsorily requires a daily personal grooming routine with regular shaving and touching up.
 Beyond this, which many may perceive as a chore, it’s a relatively easy style to obtain requiring only a steady hand.

 Pencil moustaches require a thick yet short growth.
 The moustache can be styled from as little as two weeks of growth.
-However, it is better achieved with as a much as a month.
+However, it is better achieved with as much as a month.
 The longer the moustache is left to grow, the more likely younger hairs have had the time to build density.

 Unfortunately for fairer haired men, thin Pencil moustaches tend to look better with darker hair.
 However, men with fair hair are probably intimate with the issues surrounding their youthful beard growth.
 This can be overcome by either styling a thicker moustache or dying the hair.